 Did you know that you if your business sells B2B or B2G you can sell your accounts receivable (AR) for immediate cash?
 This process is called “invoice factoring.”

-For businesses selling on 30, 60, or 90-day terms, invoice factoring can solve important cash flow problems, like meeting payroll, paying suppliers on time, and covering overhead.
+For businesses selling on 30, 60, 90-day or longer terms, invoice factoring can solve important cash flow problems, like meeting payroll, paying suppliers on time, and covering overhead.

 How does invoice factoring work?